netinupur/car-or-tree-with-Spark-DL/README.md

 ![](https://github.com/gwu-bigdata/2019-big-data-project-sparkles/blob/master/label_joined.png)

-The source `verification` implies that the labels were manually verified.
+* `Source` value of  `verification` implies that the labels were manually verified.
-A confidence of 1 is a positive label and a confidence of 0 is a negative label which tells us that that we can be reasonably sure that the label is NOT in the picture.
+* A `Confidence` of 1 is a positive label and a confidence of 0 is a negative label which tells us that that we can be reasonably sure that the label is NOT in the picture.

 For the scope of this project, we decided to keep data with positive labels corresponding to `car` and `tree`